ammuv/exact-near-clique-counting/README-OLD.md

 will count the number of k-cliques per edge for all k but will not store the information in any file.
 Instead, it will simply print the total number of k-cliques obtained from the per-edge counts.

 There can be some loss of precision (depending on whether storing the numbers as double is lossy) because of which for the t=V and t=E options, some values may show as non-integers.
 Be careful when storing the information (esp. per-edge counts) to a result file as for some graphs the result file can become very large.

+If you find any bugs or have any questions, please contact Shweta Jain (sjain12@ucsc.edu).